nikeorever/wedzera/README.md

 `Pair` represents a generic pair of two values.

-`pairToList` converts this pair into an unmodifiable list.

-`toMapEntry` converts `Pair` to `MapEntry`.

 `Triple` represents a triad of values.

-`tripleToList` converts this triple into an unmodifiable list.

 `Result` a discriminated union that encapsulates a successful outcome with a value of type T or a failure with an arbitrary `Exception` exception.

-`repeat` executes the given function action specified number of times.

 `ErrorAndStacktrace` an Object which containing both an error and the corresponding stack trace.

+`Strings` is an extension class for `String`.

+`Transformations` contains a lot of practical static method for `R Function(T) transform`.

+`Predicates` contains a lot of practical static method for `bool Function(T) predicate`.

 [wedzera.core]: https://pub.dev/documentation/wedzera/latest/wedzera.core/wedzera.core-library.html